 5. Question: Can I still have non-competes with independent contractors?

 Answer: As mentioned above, non-competes are void and unenforceable for independent contractors making less than $250,000 per year.
 While you may not be able to include a non-competition clause in these independent contractor agreements, the law does not prohibit non-solicitation or non-disclosure agreements.
-It is important, however, that employers do not attempt to classify a worker as an independent contractor if they are actually an employee, as this could result in assessment of penalties and back taxes.
+It is important, however, that employers do not attempt to classify a worker as an independent contractor if they are actually an employee, as this could result in the assessment of penalties and back taxes.
 For more information on independent contractor vs. employee classification, you can see our prior posts here and here.

 6. Question: Are there any other restrictions that I should be aware of?